sjdv1982/seamless/docs/sphinx/html/_sources/transformer.md.txt

 test
 ```

+Bash transformers with a docker_image attribute have their bash script executed
+inside a Docker container.
-Docker transformers are identical to bash transformers, except for the extra pin `ctx.tf.docker_image`.
-Note that to execute Docker transformer under standard Seamless
+Note that to execute a such transformer under standard Seamless
 (i.e. without configuring job servants to delegate the work), you will need to expose the Docker socket to Seamless, e.g using `seamless-bash-trusted` or `seamless-jupyter-trusted`.
+Also, unlike `docker run`, Seamless does not pull any Docker images for you.

 An example of a bash transformer is [here](https://github.com/sjdv1982/seamless/blob/stable/tests/highlevel/bash.py).
-An example of a Docker transformer is [here](https://github.com/sjdv1982/seamless/blob/stable/tests/highlevel/docker_.py).
+An example of a bash transformer with Docker image is [here](https://github.com/sjdv1982/seamless/blob/stable/tests/highlevel/docker_.py).

-Note that bash/docker transformer are executed in a separate temporary execution directory, they have no access to the file system available to `ctx`.
+Note that bash transformers are executed in a separate temporary execution directory, they have no access to the file system available to `ctx`.
 The execution directory is deleted after execution.
 Also, the files inside this directory have file names that correspond only to the name of the transformer pins.
 There is also absolutely no relation with the cells to which these are connected.
 There is also no relation between these file names and the file names under which cells/pins are mounted or shared.
 This is demonstrated using the following example code:

 ```python